KathaWagner/GIS-in-R/README.md

 The R directory '.../library/PBSmapping/doc' offers a complete user's guide PBSmapping-UG.pdf, which should be consulted to use all functions in the package effectively.

+Package ‘raster’:
+Reading, writing, manipulating, analyzing and modeling of gridded spatial data.
+The pack- age implements basic and high-level functions.
+Processing of very large files is supported